TNA X Division Championship: Impact X Division Championship Tournament (2022)

+After previous champion Frankie Kazarian vacated the Impact X Division Championship to invoke Option C, TNA announced on October 20, 2022, an eight-man single-elimination tournament to determine the new champion at Over Drive on November 18.
+Trey Miguel won the tournament by defeating Black Taurus in the final at Over Drive to win the Impact X Division Championship.

 Championship belt designs

 Christopher Daniels with the original design of the X-Division Championship belt.

 Kenny King with the 2nd design of the X-Division title.

 Tigre Uno with the 2015 design of the championship belt.

 Trevor Lee with the 2017 design of the belt.

 The 2020 design of the title.

 Moose with his custom version of the belt in 2025.

 In May 2007, the National Wrestling Alliance (NWA) ended their five-year partnership with TNA, which allowed the NWA to regain control over the NWA World Heavyweight and World Tag Team Championships that TNA had controlled since June 2002.
 TNA then introduced a new TNA X Division Championship belt on the May 16, 2007 edition of TNA's online podcast TNA Today.
 Jeremy Borash and Management Director Jim Cornette, TNA's on-screen authority figure at the time, unveiled the new belt and awarded it to then-champion Chris Sabin.

 On July 19, 2013, then TNA President Dixie Carter unveiled a new design for the championship, with blue accents to match the color scheme of the company.
 On June 16, 2015, TNA tweaked the belt's design by recoloring its accents from blue to green.

 On August 18, 2017, the X Division Championship belt was given a complete overhaul to reflect TNA's short-lived change to the Global Force Wrestling moniker.
 On October 26, 2017, Trevor Lee was seen in a taped segment on Impact! with the title belt re-branded for Impact Wrestling.
 In 2018, Impact Wrestling redesigned the belt, putting a big blue "X" on the center plate, and made blue the dominant color.

-On January 19, 2025 at Genesis, reigning champion Moose debuted a new belt for his defense against Ace Austin, having in previous episodes of Impact disparaged the belt's look and calling it "the ugliest title I’ve ever seen in my life."
+On January 19, 2025 at Genesis, reigning champion Moose debuted a new belt for his defense against Ace Austin, having in previous episodes of Impact disparaged the belt's look and calling it "the ugliest title I've ever seen in my life."
 The plates were gold on a burnt orange leather strap, with the words "The System" and Moose's logo on the belt snaps printed in red.
 Moose used this design for the rest of his reign.